AlaaWO/Saudi-dialect-GPT/README.md

 - **Hardware**: Trained on a single GTX 1650 (16GB RAM).

 ## To-Do list
-- [ ] Commit the base model and some fine-tuned models
 - [ ] Scrape more data/ look for a free dataset with actual Saudi Arabic.
 - [ ] Clean the base model's data further and retrain with higher parameters.
 - [ ] If a budget is available, use Lambda for training.
 Else, use Kaggle, Huggingface, etc.